 Statins and Insulin

 A more recent study published in the journal Diabetologia showed that men prescribed statins such as Lipitor had a nearly 50 percent greater chance of developing diabetes after six years on the cholesterol-lowering drug compared to those who weren’t taking the drug.

-The study, conducted by scientists from Finland and only including white male participants, found that statins seemed to make people more resistant to insulin’s effects.
+The study, conducted by scientists from Finland, only included white male participants.
+It found that statins seemed to make people more resistant to insulin’s effects.
 Insulin is a hormone produced by the pancreas that helps to break down blood glucose (sugar) in the body for use as energy.
 Additionally, statins appeared to cause the pancreas to secrete less insulin into the patients’ bloodstream.